kinshuk4/daily-coding-problem-solutions/README.md

 ---

-### Problem 289
+### Problem 289 (Hard)

 This problem was asked by Google.

 The game of Nim is played as follows.
 Starting with three heaps, each containing a variable number of items, two players take turns removing one or more items from a single pile.
 The player who eventually is forced to take the last stone loses.
-For example, if the initial heap sizes are 3, 4, and 5, a game could be played as shown below:
+For example, if the initial heap sizes are `3`, `4`, and `5`, a game could be played as shown below:

 | A   | B   | C   |
 | --- | --- | --- |